 What is identity monitoring or "identity theft protection" service?

-Identity monitors scan personally identifiable information in credit applications, public records, websites, and other places for any unusual activity that could be signs of identity theft.
+Identity theft services monitor personally identifiable information in credit applications, public records, websites, and other places for any unusual activity that could be signs of identity theft.

 Some services may help you correct problems if identity theft occurs.
 They may also offer identity theft insurance generally covering: